-National Hurricane Center Director Ken Graham often says no “just a” category exists.
-He’s referring to the misnomer that a storm won’t cause damage or harm if it is just tropical.
+Former National Hurricane Center Director Ken Graham often says there is no “just a” category with hurricanes.

 — Jeff Huffman (@HuffmanHeadsUp) June 4, 2022